JhonathanMusa/api_node_jwt/README.md

 # api_node_jwt
-Api build with nodejs, react and jwt
+Api build with nodejs and jwt